Capillary Technologies makes a splash on New York Times Square

 Read the entire press release here.

-Capillary Technologies Grows 4x in the USA; Set to Dominate the Loyalty Technology Market with its SaaS offering
+Capillary Technologies Sees 4x Growth in the USA; Expands Footprint in the Loyalty Technology Market with its SaaS Offering

 • 100% YoY organic growth in the USA; outside of the acquisitions